-The OLT is committed to high quality, fair and principled resolutions of the matters brought before them and aims to create a workplace culture of inclusion and acceptance.
-Professional development initiatives, as well as those focused on diversity, inclusion and anti-racism, are among some of the initiatives planned to contribute to the development and wellness of its Members and staff going forward.
+The OLT is committed to high quality, fair, expeditious and principled resolutions of the matters brought before it and aims to create a workplace culture of inclusion and acceptance.
+Professional development initiatives, including those focused on diversity and inclusion, have been implemented to support Members and staff.